THIS COURSE IS CURRENTLY BEING UPDATED AND IS TEMPORARILY UNAVAILABLE.

 Developed in partnership with Drs.
 Jon Bailey and Mary Burch, this course is approved for 9.5 Type II Supervision BACB CE credits and meets the BACB’s requirement for an 8-hour, competency-based training.
-The activity involves watching videos, reading the material in 58 online modules that are based on the BACB Supervisor Training Task list, and actively responding to a series of learning module questions.
+This course is up to date, being based on the 2.0 BACB Supervisor Training Task List.
+The activity involves watching videos, reading the material in 58 online modules, and actively responding to a series of learning module questions.
 Includes Pre-Tests, Post-Tests and quizzes.
+THIS COURSE IS SOLD FOR INDIVIDUAL USE.
+EACH LEARNER MUST HAVE THEIR OWN SUBSCRIPTION.

 The Conceptual Instruction Learning Module Series will teach you how to develop materials for use with instructional design models such as that used to develop the CBA Learning Module Series and several other products available from BDS.
 Earn 3.0 Type II BACB CE credits upon completing this activity.